Amwagner45/de_zoomcamp_2024/1_Docker_Terraform/Homework.md

 Download this data and put it into Postgres (with jupyter notebooks or with a pipeline)

+1. Add zone_lookup.csv to the docker image
+2. Create table for zone_lookup in PGAdmin
+3. Copy contents from .csv into newly created table
+4. Change main.py to collect green_taxi data instead of yellow for homework

 ## Question 3.
 Count records